 and how technologies developed for the internet/web can scale to the demands

-of programme makers
+of programme makers He is leading a SMPTE Webcast

 John Fletcher is a Lead Technologist .
 During his 20-plus year career, he has worked in